prislash21/ReactHooks-REDUX/README.md

 ___
 #### 4. In Redux , Every single events is called ACTION.
 Pressing buttons , and event triggering, browser loading , giving inputs, etc each and every single live or dead events is ACTION in Redux.
 When an Action is occured , Reducer dispatch some  exact amount of data for helping the Action to be an Action.
 ___
-#### 5. When an ACTION will occur , maybe some data will create , update or whatever .. then those data will call
-___
 #### 6. As an example: We see videos in youtube from different channels.
 If we want to get updated about their videos what we do ?
 We do SUBSCRIBE , so that we dont need to search for the channel anymore, when there will be any further update on those channels then we will be informed automatically right ?
 This concept is almost same in REDUX. when parent component will update then subscriber child component will also update automatically as they subscribe to the parent component.
 ___
 #### 7. STORE IS AN OBJECT.